MoonLightEagle/Online-Exam-Portal-Project/README.md

 # Online-Exam-Portal-Project
-HomeSpringBootProjectsOnline Exam Portal Project using Spring Boot + React JS + MySQL | Online Quiz System Project in Spring Boot
-Online Exam Portal Project using Spring Boot + React JS + MySQL | Online Quiz System Project in Spring Boot CODE WITH MURADJANUARY 14, 2024 online exam portal project img
+Online Exam Portal Project using Spring Boot + React JS + PostrgesSQL | Online Quiz System Project in Spring Boot

 Online Exam Portal using Spring Boot, React JS & MySQL The Online Exam Portal or Online Quiz App Project using Spring Boot & React JS is a major  Full Stack application that can be used by any University to handle the Student Online Examination.
 Online Exam Portal is 3 3-module project i.e. Admin, Teacher & Student, where the Admin adds the multiple Grades in the application and after adding the Grades, he can add the Courses in the Grade for example in Grade (Engineering) multiple courses can be ther like Java, Python, Javascript, etc.